As a writer and speaker, the work of best-selling author and lecturer Gary Ferguson comes from intimate experience.

 Gary’s lively keynote presentations – each tailored to a specific audience – celebrate how science, myth, psychology and cultural history shape our thoughts and experiences of the natural world.

 He has written for a variety of publications, from Vanity Fair to The Los Angeles Times.
-He’s also author of 22 books on science and nature, including the award-winning Hawks Rest, published by National Geographic Adventure Press.
-Gary is a keynote presenter at conservation and outdoor education gatherings around the country, and is currently on the faculty of the Rainier Writing Workshop Masters of Fine Arts program, at Pacific Lutheran University.
+He’s also author of 26 books on science and nature, including the award-winning Hawks Rest, published by National Geographic Adventure Press and The Carry Home, winner of the Sigurd Olson Nature Writing Award.
+Gary is a keynote presenter at conservation and outdoor education gatherings around the country.

-Gary also joins with cultural psychologist, Mary Clare to offer workshops, retreats, keynotes and continuing professional development designed to help individuals, families and communities traverse life’s changes with integrity and vision.
+Most recently, Gary has joined with cultural psychologist, Mary Clare as co-founder of Full Ecology, an idea and an organization dedicated to breaking down the walls between the human psyche and the natural world.
+Together, the couple offers workshops, retreats, keynotes and continuing professional development designed to help individuals, families and communities traverse life’s changes with integrity and vision.
+Full Ecology shows us how to reclaim our human nature.